Synthetify/synthetify-protocol/docs/docs/technical/vaults.md

 ## Liquidation

 Function responsible for liquidation is defined [here](https://github.com/Synthetify/synthetify-protocol/blob/15532f5847c194f0bfcaa9ca5806601fdab45f46/programs/exchange/src/lib.rs#L2059-L2225).
 It checks if user can be liquidated, and if amount is valid.
-Liquidated amount is smaller or equal to difference between borrow limit and current debt and is below *liquidation_ratio* of collateral (or sets is at max if amount is equal to u64::MAX).
+Liquidated amount is not greater than difference between borrow limit and current debt and below *liquidation_ratio* of collateral (or sets is at maximum valid value if amount is equal to u64::MAX).
 Method takes amount (u64) and this context:

     pub struct LiquidateVault<'info> {